mmajewsk/lartpc2D/research_notes.md

 batches.
 @TODO This is important for the potential paper.
 It might be that this is A3C Whats left is to test this darn thing.

+# 05.05.2020
+So the problem is that i have might mistakenly converted with "from_game" action method, check that out !
+Runs, now lets find out if it trains at all and fix logging

+# 07.05.2020